A Man Who Defies the World of BL: Characters

 Hatano is a high school student who suddenly confesses his love to the protagonist and has had feelings for him ever since they met in the past.
 He is also one of Ayato's friends.
 Hatano initially appeared in an "if" extra storyline of the manga, before eventually appearing in the main story.

 Media

 Manga

 A Man Who Defies the World of BL is written and illustrated by Konkici.
 It is serialized digitally on Pixiv Comic and the manga mobile app Manga Jam beginning on November 7, 2018.
-The chapters were later released in three bound volumes by Shodensha under the Feel Comics FC Jam imprint and the subsequent two volumes were published by Shinchosha.
+The chapters were later released in three bound volumes by Shodensha under the Feel Comics FC Jam imprint and the subsequent three volumes were published by Shinchosha.

-A spin-off manga by Konkici titled Zettai BL ni Naru Sekai & Zettai BL ni Naranai Kōkō Seikatsu (絶対BLになる世界＆絶対BLにならない高校生活, A World That Definitely Becomes BL & A High School Life That Will Definitely Not Be BL) began serializing digitally on the Kurage Bunch website on April 1, 2025.
+A spin-off manga by Konkici titled Zettai BL ni Naru Sekai & Zettai BL ni Naranai Kōkō Seikatsu (絶対BLになる世界&絶対BLにならない高校生活, A World That Definitely Becomes BL & A High School Life That Will Definitely Not Be BL) began serializing digitally on the Kurage Bunch website on April 1, 2025.
 The first volume was released by Shinchosha.

 An English-language translation was licensed by Viz Media under their SuBLime imprint, with the first volume published in August 2025.